 Going past him and into the Science Center, a whole world of amazing and fun scientific concepts opens up.
 Over two floors, there are a lot of displays in different areas that are suitable for kids, teenagers, and adults alike.

 Beyond displays, there is an “Experiment Zone, where visitors learn about the scientific workings of the universe through interaction.
-You will be totally emerged as you press buttons to see how they work, answer quizzes, fly on a magic carpet, and maybe even pilot a spaceship.
+You will totally emerge as you press buttons to see how they work, answer quizzes, fly on a magic carpet, and maybe even pilot a spaceship.

 The Center is open Monday to Friday (9 a.m. – 6 p.m.) and Saturday – Sunday (10 a.m. – 7 p.m.).
 Entry is free with a Warsaw Pass.